imightexist/andrej-banner/README.md

 4. Run "npm install websocket"
 5. After it's done, run "node index.js"

-If nodejs is already installed just do steps 3 and 5.
+If nodejs and websocket is already installed just do steps 3 and 5.